 The Cooperstown Graduate Program‘s two-year course of study leads to a Master of Arts degree in History Museum Studies.
 A unique partnership between the State University of New York College at Oneonta and the New York State Historical Association, CGP offers students access to museum resources with the support of a state university.
 Public service lies at the heart of the Program; we believe that museums should be at the center of community life.
 CGP gives students the tools to make a difference.

 For more information about the students responsible for this blog, please visit our student gallery.
 For more information on the program’s distinguished faculty and staff, please visit the faculty and staff gallery.
 And, as always, the Cooperstown Graduate Program is looking for talented, dedicated, and aspiring museum professionals.
-To apply for Fall 2013, please visit the Cooperstown Graduate Program website for more information.
+To apply, please visit the Cooperstown Graduate Program website for more information.